BIRDSOpenSource/Build-A-Satellite/com-members/index.md

 {:toc}
 This introduction is an overview of the project, how it is organised, and how it works.

+.
+Introduction and Fundamentals
+Understanding CubeSat Communication Subsystems Overview of RF communication in CubeSats.
+Basics of uplink, downlink, and inter-satellite communication.
+Overview of BIRDS Communication Design
+Key lessons from BIRDS-X, BIRDS-5, and BIRDS-4.
+Evolution of communication systems in these projects.

 ## Role and Responsibilities of the COM Team
 {:toc}